Graphic Design BFA

 Erin Samples, 973-655-4331

-- One page biographical statement that tells us who you are, how you became interested in graphic design, your goals for a career in the field, and what you hope to accomplish in our program.
+- One-page Statement of Interest that tells us who you are, how you became interested in graphic design, your goals for a career in the field, and what you hope to accomplish in our program.

 - Sketchbook or loose sketches showing preliminary ideas for projects.
 We want to see how you develop and refine your ideas.
 Transfer applicants must include thumbnail sketches and preliminary comps for all graphic design projects.